lvgl/lvgl/docs/intro/index.md

           <a href="https://www.tutorialspoint.com/cprogramming/c_structures.htm">structs</a>,
           <a href="https://www.geeksforgeeks.org/callbacks-in-c/">callbacks</a>.</li>
 </ul>
-<em>Note that the memory usage might vary depending on the architecture, compiler and build options.</em>
+<em>Note that memory usage may vary depending on architecture, compiler and build options.</em>

 ## License
 The LVGL project (including all repositories) is licensed under [MIT license](https://github.com/lvgl/lvgl/blob/master/LICENCE.txt).
 It means you can use it even in commercial projects.

-It's not mandatory but we highly appreciate it if you write a few words about your project in the [My projects](https://forum.lvgl.io/c/my-projects/10) category of the Forum or a private message from [lvgl.io](https://lvgl.io/#contact).
+It's not mandatory but we highly appreciate it if you write a few words about your project in the [My projects](https://forum.lvgl.io/c/my-projects/10) category of the forum or a private message to [lvgl.io](https://lvgl.io/#contact).

-Although you can get LVGL for free there is a huge work behind it.
+Although you can get LVGL for free there is a massive amount of work behind it.
 It's created by a group of volunteers who made it available for you in their free time.

-To make the LVGL project sustainable, please consider [Contributing](/CONTRIBUTING) to the project.
+To make the LVGL project sustainable, please consider [contributing](/CONTRIBUTING) to the project.
-You can choose from [many ways of contributions](/CONTRIBUTING) such as simply writing a tweet about you are using LVGL, fixing bugs, translating the documentation, or even becoming a maintainer.
+You can choose from [many different ways of contributing](/CONTRIBUTING) such as simply writing a tweet about you are using LVGL, fixing bugs, translating the documentation, or even becoming a maintainer.

 ## Repository layout
-All repositories of the LVGL project are hosted n GitHub: https://github.com/lvgl
+All repositories of the LVGL project are hosted on GitHub: https://github.com/lvgl

-You find these repositories there:
+You will find these repositories there:
 - [lvgl](https://github.com/lvgl/lvgl) The library itself with many [examples](https://github.com/lvgl/lvgl/blob/master/examples/).
 - [lv_demos](https://github.com/lvgl/lv_demos) Demos created with LVGL.
 - [lv_drivers](https://github.com/lvgl/lv_drivers) Display and input device drivers